Gold Humanism Honor Society

 The Gold Humanism Honor Society (GHHS) honors students who have demonstrated humanistic values in their clinical training.
 The Arnold P. Gold Foundation defines humanism as:

 “Humanism encompasses those attributes and behaviors that emanate from a deep sensitivity and respect for others, including full acceptance of all cultural and ethnic backgrounds.
 Further, humanism is exemplified through compassionate, empathetic treatment of all persons while recognizing each one’s needs and autonomy.”

-Students are nominated at the end of their third year by their peers with whom they have completed third year.
+Students are nominated throughout the third-year by their peers at the conclusion of each clerkship block.
 The three nominating questions are:

 - Please choose a classmate who best personifies the quote, “the secret of good patient care is in caring for the patient.”

 - Please choose a classmate you would want as the doctor for yourself or a loved one.

 - Please choose a classmate who motivates you and your peers to make our healthcare environment more caring and equitable for patients and healthcare providers.

 The GHHS selection committee, which is comprised of GHHS’ faculty and residents, reviews the nominations and determines the final list of students to be inducted.
 Per GHHS guidelines, this will not be more than 15 percent of the class.
 GHHS inductees are honored in the Gold Humanism Award Ceremony held in the fourth year and at graduation.
 GHHS students may mark the designation on ERAS.

 Distinction in Medical Education